RetroDECK/ES-DE/THEMES-DEV.md

     - Valid values are `normal` (forwards), `reverse` (backwards), `alternate` (bouncing forwards/backwards) and `alternateReverse` (bouncing backwards/forwards, i.e. starting with playing backwards).
     - Default is `normal`
 * `interpolation` - type: STRING
-    - Interpolation method to use when scaling GIF animations.
+    - Interpolation method to use when scaling.
 Nearest neighbor (`nearest`) preserves sharp pixels and linear filtering (`linear`) makes the image smoother.
-This property has no effect on Lottie animations.
+    - This property can only be used for GIF animations.
     - Valid values are `nearest` or `linear`
     - Default is `nearest`
 * `brightness` - type: FLOAT